 Price by 1-70 Grade (Latest Auction Records Included)

-The auction records across grades tells both availability and collector preferences for this proof issue.
+The auction records across grades tell the story of both availability and collector preferences for this proof issue.

 | Date | Platform | Price | Grade |